College/University with Type 1 Diabetes

 - Download resources from The Diabetes Link (a community for teens and twenty-somethings with diabetes, formerly known as the College Diabetes Network) (and check to see if your campus has a chapter!)

 - Contact an endocrinologist/diabetes team in your new location, if necessary.

 - Find a local pharmacy and/or arrange for mail-order prescription refills.

-- Set up your room with plenty of low supplies, emergency sugar next to your bed and a headlamp or flashlight for nighttime BG testing.
+- Set up your room with plenty of low supplies, emergency sugar next to your bed and a headlamp or flashlight for nighttime blood glucose (BG) testing.

 Talk to your roommate

-Your Resident Assistant (RA) is responsible for many different aspects of student lives as they go through their first semesters of college.
-RAs serve as mentors, academic and social advisors, and a responsible upperclassman resource to residents.
+Your Resident Assistant (RA) is responsible for many different aspects of students’ lives as they go through their first semesters of college.
+RAs serve as mentors, academic and social advisors and as responsible upperclassman resources to residents.
 Therefore, RAs will need to know about any specific needs of residents.
-Our guide has everything an RA needs to know about a dorm-mate with Type 1 diabetes, and how they can be the most effective and helpful to student success in college/university!
+Our guide has everything an RA needs to know about a dorm-mate with type 1 diabetes, and how they can be the most effective and helpful to student success in college/university!

 Talk to your professors

-Whether or not you apply for disability, you should let your professors know about your Type 1 and what to expect through the year.
-Here are some essential tips to get your professors up to speed on Type 1 diabetes.
+Whether or not you apply for disability, you should let your professors know about your type 1 and what to expect through the year.
+Telling them before you need the accommodations will help build trust that when you ask, it’s a real need.
+Here are some essential tips to get your professors up to speed on type 1 diabetes.